mjambon/ocaml-wishlist/README.md

   record type, then it is checked for types that contain all the remaining fields, and the missing fields are suggested.
-* plain confusion: if some fields exist in different record types, all these possible record types are suggested.
+* plain confusion: if some fields exist in different record types, all these possible record types should be suggested.
-* no field exists: explicit module path syntax or `open` are suggested (even better: suggest modules that provide a compatible record type)
+* no field exists: explicit module path syntax or `open` should be suggested (even better: suggest the actual modules that provide a compatible record type)

 Similar error-reporting rules can be established for record patterns and simple field access with the dot notation, taking into account that